iterative/dvc.org/static/docs/philosophy/related-technologies.md

    `dvc checkout` command does not actually copy data files from cache to the working tree, as copying files is a heavy operation for large files (30Gb+).

-   - `git-lfs` was not made with data science scenarious in mind thus it does not support certain features like pipelines and metrics, and thus Github has a limit of 2GB files.
+   - `git-lfs` was not made with data science scenarios in mind, thus it does not support certain features, e.g. pipelines and metrics, and thus Github has a limit of 2GB files.

-   - DVC is not fundamentally bound to Git, having the option of changing the repository format.